 Wicks Manor Farm provided these sausages.
 Wicks Manor Farm also got voted the Best Sausage of 2013. – typical price is £6.30.
 Sausage Rolls will cost around £3.50

 06- Bottle Bars

-Apart from a selection of beers and cold drinks, the stadium’s bottle bars have a range of confectionery options too.
+Apart from selecting beers and cold drinks, the Stadium’s bottle bars also have confectionery options.

 07- Draught Bars